 The future may be different.
 Hyperlocal forecasts, detailed down to areas as narrow as your neighborhood corner, or even your front door, might make significant advances with the help of artificial intelligence and machine learning.

 “People don’t go on a run through their town; they run through their neighborhood,” said Matt Taylor, a meteorologist with Raytheon Intelligence & Space, a Raytheon Technologies business.
 “A weather forecast is kind of like a handshake, so if your app tells you it’s snowing outside, but it’s not, then you lack trust in it and you don’t feel inclined to use it and you don’t believe it.”

-The AMS celebrated its 100th anniversary with the theme, “The AMS Past, Present and Future: Linking Information to Knowledge to Society.”
+The AMS celebrated its 100th anniversary in 2020 with the theme, “The AMS Past, Present and Future: Linking Information to Knowledge to Society.”
 Raytheon Technologies was there to demonstrate some of its current and future weather technologies, some of which may help realize hyperlocal forecasting.
 The company is investing in research on how to use machine learning, analytics and artificial intelligence to improve the accuracy of weather forecasting.

 A small radar called Skyler could help bring about hyperlocal forecasting.
 Instead of one, massive radar installation, it consists of smaller, one-meter square Active Electronically Scanned Array, or AESA, software-defined radar units.

 It gives “you highly localized information like ground fog or flash-flooding in remote or urban locations; things that today’s radars can’t do,” said Michael Dubois, Raytheon Intelligence & Space Skyler lead.

 Another internal research and development program the company is investigating correlates weather warnings by the National Weather Service and broadcasters and the resulting public actions.
 It's using data from social media posts and traffic cameras in the affected areas to see if and when people evacuate, take shelter or ignore the warnings.